Killing of Joseph Augustus Zarelli: Other theories

 Memorial sign near the location where the body was found on the side of Susquehanna Road.
 The sign was erected five years before Zarelli's identification.

 Forensic artist Frank Bender developed a theory that the victim may have been raised as a girl.
-The child's unprofessional haircut, which appeared to have been performed in haste, was the basis for the scenario, as well as the appearance of the eyebrows having been styled.
-In 2008 Bender released a sketch of the unidentified child with long hair, reflecting the strands found on the body.
+Zarelli's unprofessional haircut, which appeared to have been performed in haste, was the basis for the scenario, as well as the appearance of the eyebrows having been styled.
+In 2008, Bender released a sketch of the unidentified child with long hair, reflecting the strands found on the body.

-In 2016, two writers, one from Los Angeles, California (Jim Hoffmann) and the other from New Jersey (Louis Romano), believed they had discovered a potential identity from Memphis, Tennessee, and requested that DNA be compared between the family members and the child.
-The lead was originally discovered by a Philadelphia man (who introduced Romano and Hoffmann to each other) and was developed and presented, with the help of Hoffmann, to the Philadelphia Police Department and the Vidocq Society in early 2013.
-In December 2013, Romano became aware of the lead and agreed to help the man from Philadelphia and Hoffmann to obtain the DNA from this particular family member in January 2014 – which was sent quickly to the Philadelphia Police Department.
+In 2016, two writers, Jim Hoffmann and Louis Romano, believed they had discovered a potential relative from Memphis, Tennessee, and requested that their DNA be compared with the boy.
+The lead was originally discovered by a Philadelphia man (who introduced Romano and Hoffmann to each other) and was developed and presented, with the help of Hoffmann, to the PPD and the Vidocq Society in early 2013.
+In December 2013, Romano became aware of the lead and agreed to help obtain the DNA from this particular relative in January 2014, which was sent quickly to the PPD.
 Local authorities confirmed that they would investigate the lead, but said they would need to do more research on the circumstances surrounding the link to Memphis before comparing DNA.
 In December 2017 Homicide Sgt.
-Bob Kuhlmeier confirmed that DNA taken from the Memphis man was compared to the Fox Chase boy, and there was no connection.
+Bob Kuhlmeier confirmed that DNA taken from the Memphis man was compared to the boy, and there was no connection.